KrishnaSaglani/Bayesian-Classifier--Krishna/README.md

 Of course, all results will be shown sequentially on terminal when you run main.py as well.

 Note.
-Front End
-In order to deploy the front end for this project follow the following simple steps.
+In order to deploy the **front-end** for this project follow the following simple steps.

     a.
 Ensure that you have streamlit package installed on your local device.
 If not, simply run: pip install streamlit